Baseball team ‘signs’ 100-year-old who declined tryout to fight in WWII

 The Bisons said Kinyon was a two-sport high school star at Barker, captaining the baseball and basketball teams to championships in 1941.
 He reportedly posted a .741 batting average during his senior season while leading the team to an undefeated record.

-“Kinyon was aboard his ship off the shores of Iwo Jima on February 23, 1945 where he watched six U.S. Marines raise an American flag atop the summit of Mount Suribachi,” the press released said.
+“Kinyon was aboard his ship off the shores of Iwo Jima on February 23, 1945, where he watched six U.S. Marines raise an American flag atop the summit of Mount Suribachi,” the news release said.

 The Bisons’ 26th Annual KeyBank Independence Night Celebration also features a performance from the Buffalo Philharmonic Orchestra after the game, as well as the largest firework display of the season.